JuliaPlots/UnicodePlots.jl/README.md

 - [ ] Better rounding for labels
 - [X] Color support for `lineplot` and `scatterplot`
 - [x] Improve documentation
+- [ ] Animated plots using cursor movement
+- [ ] Refactor barplot to the new API
+- [ ] Animated sparklines using cursor movement
+- [ ] 4x4-block-canavs as preparation for histograms

 ## License